ShiegeChan/SensEdu/docs/index.md

 # Introduction
 {: .fs-8 .fw-500}

-Welcome to the SensEdu documents!
+Welcome to the SensEdu documentation!
 {: .fs-6 .fw-400}
 ---